koduri-bit/job-listings-01/README.md

 ## Welcome! 👋

 Thank You for checking out my project.
-I have done this frontend coding challenge to improve my skills in - HTML CSS and React ecosystem.
+I have done this frontend coding challenge to improve my skills in - HTML CSS Javascript and React ecosystem.

-This challenge is taken from [Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt) , a  website to find front-end todo coding projects.
+This challenge is taken from [Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt) a  website to find front-end todo coding projects.
 Anyone with frontend skills can pull, design, develop and submit code.
-You can also click this link [Frontend Mentor](https://www.frontendmentor.io/challenges/).
+You can check more about this website by clicking this link - [Frontend Mentor](https://www.frontendmentor.io/challenges/).

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.